 Like central steak cut, lamb doesn’t require a long cook time.
 The cooking time varies slightly depending on the size of your lamb.
 For the smaller lamb, it takes a minimum of 1.5 hours to cook, and larger ones will take a minimum of 2 hours to cook.
 It’s ok to leave the lamb in the water bath for an extra 1 or 2 hours.

-Can you sous vide rack of lamb from frozen?
+Can you overcook sous vide rack of lamb?

 If you tried this recipe, let me know how your Sous Vide Rack of Lamb turns out in the comments below!